ApiLogicServer/Docs/docs/Sample-Genai.md

     API Logic Server uses these to create databases and projects, from single command.

-    This document illustrates how to create, run and customize projects.
+    This document illustrates how to create, run and customize the genai_demo project.

     > Note: if you have already created the project, proceed to "What Just Happened?".